martinrybak/futuristic/README.md

 }
 ```

-To only execute our `Future` only once, we could use a `StatefulWidget`, but now we have the extra boilerplate of using a `StatefulWidget` and holding onto our `Future` in a state variable.
+To execute our `Future` only once, we could use a `StatefulWidget`, but now we have the extra boilerplate of using a `StatefulWidget` and holding onto our `Future` in a state variable.

 ```
 class Home extends StatefulWidget {